 Especially, as a publisher, you can unearth dozens of insights from the first-party data that can be used to increase ad revenue and user experience.
 We want to make it clear that selling first-party data or syncing your DMP with advertisers to run programmatic ad campaigns isn’t the only reason why you should work on a first-party data strategy.
 In fact, this article describes how you can use first-party data to drive revenue via content optimization.

-But wait, one more thing.
+But wait for one more thing.
 When we say first-party data here, we mean the simple data that can be easily generated and readily available for you to use.
 Have we got your interest?

 Great, then let’s start.